Samuel-Chiu/Samuel-Chiu/README.md

 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love to Scuba Dive.

 - If you are looking to check out some of my work then click on the branches for this respository!
-There you can find a final project of mine where I had to do a lot of data analysis!
+There you can find projects of mine where I had to do a lot of data analysis!

 <!---
 Samuel-Chiu/Samuel-Chiu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.